Alan McDonald (Northern Ireland footballer): Club career

 McDonald joined Queens Park Rangers on 4 October 1979 as a youth player and spent 17 years with the club.
 Unable to break into the first-team early on in his career, he gained his first league experience whilst on loan at Charlton Athletic and made his league début versus v Crystal Palace on 4 April 1983.
 His QPR début was at Wolves on 24 September 1983 in a 4–0 away win.
 McDonald and QPR reached the final of the League Cup in 1986.
 By the late 1980s, McDonald was playing as stopper in QPR's sweeper system.
 During his time the club's best finish came in 1993 when they finished in fifth place and were the highest placed London club in the first season of the newly formed Premiership.
 Their worst came in 1996 when they were relegated.

 McDonald's last game for QPR was on 31 March 1997 in a home match v Wolves.
 He joined Swindon Town on a free transfer in the summer of 1997, making 36 appearances and scoring once in his last season as a player, 1997–98.

 International career

 McDonald played 52 times for Northern Ireland, including the 1986 World Cup in Mexico, and worked as an assistant manager at Swindon Town and Northern Ireland national team.
+He played a significant role in the 0-0 draw against England at Wembley in November 1985 which saw Northern Ireland qualify for the 1986 World Cup, giving a post-match interview rebutting suggestions that the match had been 'fixed' which was remembered for many years after.